matthewtremblay/fullyautocursor/README.md

 - When detected, it clicks at the previously saved coordinates
 - It takes a fresh screenshot before each click attempt to ensure the text is still there
 - The script includes a failsafe: moving your mouse to any corner of the screen will stop it immediately
+- An inactivity timer tracks the time since the last click, stopping after 30 minutes without clicks
+- Runtime tracking measures the duration from the first click until the script stops

 ## Troubleshooting